 What does it cost?

-The short answer is: not much.
+The short answer otherwise would be: not much.
 Currently the average annual tuition for an American private high school is a bit more than $16,000.
 In Massachusetts it’s more than $32,000!

 But at M.I.A. you can earn your diploma for less than $1,000 – in fact, probably a lot less.
-We plan to be very generous with scholarships and financial aid.
-Send us a short message generally describing your financial situation and we’ll find a way to make it affordable for you.
+We are very generous with scholarships and financial aid.
+You would send us a message describing your financial situation and we’d find a way to make it work.

 Why are you doing this?